ulysses4ever/covid-19-in-russian-regions/README.md

 1. Rospotrebnadzor publishes region-wise numbers of new cases on daily basis on its website ([News section](https://rospotrebnadzor.ru/about/info/news/)).
-     This comes in HTML, we manually create text file and turn it into a CSV using [`src/getclean-rpn.sh`](src/getclean-rpn.sh).
+     We don't use these data in the script per se, instead we use their URLs to provide references to "Authorative Sources".

-2. Minzdrav publishes total numbers in regions in the form of JSON.
+2. Minzdrav publishes total numbers in regions in the form of JSON daily.
    The new data unfortunately overwrites the old data [using the same URL](https://covid19.rosminzdrav.ru/wp-json/api/mapdata/).

-We call these datasets Rospotrebnadzor and Minzdrav accordingly.

 ## User guide

-0. Step zero -- manual input (TODO: remove in the future.)
-    Some data requires to be collected manually -- navigate to [`data/cumulative.jl`](data/cumulative.jl) for details: we need to
-    fill in a new instance of `DailyData` every day.

 1. Find Rospotrebnadzor data on its website: go to the [News section](https://rospotrebnadzor.ru/about/info/news/)